 The Linguistic Society of America describes the status of Indigenous languages in North America as “typical.”
 Only eight of the approximately 165 Indigenous languages are spoken by more than 10,000 people, while 75 are in grave danger.

 The situation, though grim, is by no means hopeless.

 Indigenous communities across North America and beyond have been continually putting in the long hours of effort to revitalize their heritage languages.
 There are countless language departments and programs that teach tribal citizens the complexities of their language and provide them the space to practice and hone their communication skills.
 Immersion schools, bilingual head-start programs, and adult education classes are essential to laying a foundational speaking population.
 Master-Apprentice Programs are also effective, though demanding.
 These programs partner an elder fluent speaker with an apprentice, who spend long hours together and work to document and teach the apprentice the language.
 All of the above are implemented in hopes of achieving the ultimate goal: passing the language on to the next generation.

 What Mango is doing to help

-And remember, of Mango’s 70+ language courses, nine are endangered languages spoken by Indigenous communities.
+And remember, of Mango’s 70+ language courses, ten are endangered languages spoken by Indigenous communities.
 As a sign of our commitment to promoting these languages, these courses are always offered free of charge to our users.
 The list of courses includes Cherokee, Tuvan, Hawaiian, Chaldean, Scottish Gaelic, and more.